cameronhh/bybit-trading-bot/README.md

 - Properly implement the pandas/numpy math in strategies to utilise vector operations
 - Telegram bot to send messages when the bot takes actions + some sort of intermittent summaries?
 - Write unit tests for the MockExchange and Backtester

+# Things I've Learnt
+- cron jobs
+- How to make a basic Telegram bot
+- How to optimise hyperparameters for a model
+- Different trading strategies, risk management strategies, technical analysis in general
+- Trading manually is more fun